DeSantis’ Plan to Reconstruct Higher Education in Florida, Explained

 • Although the governor has a clear plan in mind to restructure higher education in Florida, it might not be as easy to execute as he expects.

-Florida Gov. Ron DeSantis has made his 2023 New Year's resolution abundantly clear: remake the state's higher education system.
+Florida Gov. Ron DeSantis has made his 2023 goals abundantly clear: remake the state’s higher education system.

-DeSantis, the state's 46th governor and a rumored presidential hopeful in 2024, set his sights on Florida's colleges and universities early on.
+DeSantis, the state’s 46th governor and a 2024 presidential candidate, set his sights on Florida’s colleges and universities early on in 2023.
 Beyond extending his previous attacks on academic freedom, DeSantis has extended his reach into individual schools through spending requests and installing new boards of trustees to carry out his mandate.

-Here are some of the ways the DeSantis administration has shaken up higher education in Florida in the first months of 2023.
+Here are some of the ways the DeSantis administration has shaken up higher education in Florida in the first half of 2023.

 New College of Florida in Sarasota is under new management.